NPO-NP/FindMazeExit/README.md

 # FindMazeExit

 Write Python code to find the exit to a maze.
-See sample for more details.
+See FindMazeExit.py for more details.